Who8MyLunch/Jupyter_Canvas_Widget/README.md

 relied on certain convenient behavior when those settings are undefined.
 And I've relied upon ipywidgets internal handling of style attributes.

-If I want control I should take control.
+If I want control I should take control!

+I need two methods for accepting new image data:
+- current method using data property.  no options, makes cetain assumptions.
+- explicit function like set_image_data(), allowing for complete control.
+The above property approach should call this function internally.

 ## To Do
 - Consider capturing keyboard events when the canvas has focus